What made you want to become an osteopath?

 I probably always knew it was my calling in life.
 I used to love visiting the Barrington Drive practice after school.
 It was amazing and inspiring to hear patients of my parents say ‘your mummy/daddy can work miracles you know’!

 I graduated in 2009 with a Masters in Osteopathic Medicine.

 Where did you study to become an osteopath?

 The British College of Osteopathic Medicine.

-How do you find working in a family business alongside your husband and parents?
+How do you find working in a family business alongside your husband?

 Do you feel a big responsibility carrying on the family practice from your parents and grandparents?

 I feel so honoured and proud.
-We all love what we do; it’s a vocation for us rather than a job.
+I love what I do; it’s a vocation rather than a job.

 If you hadn’t been an osteopath, what would you have been?